-The following list contains examples of references formatted for Religious and Classic materials.
-The Chicago Manual of Style (CMS) offers some guidelines for referencing Biblical and Scriptural materials, but if significant scholarship in Theology is being conducted, CMS recommends the use of The SBL Handbook of Style.
+The following list contains examples of references formatted for religious and classical materials.
+The Chicago Manual of Style (CMOS) offers some guidelines for referencing Biblical and Scriptural materials, but if significant scholarship in Theology is being conducted, CMOS recommends the use of The SBL Handbook of Style.

 ...
 According to Genesis 1:27, God created man in his own image.

-Abbreviations of the Biblical books may be used within the text in parentheses, or where there are many references to list without parentheses:
+Abbreviations are appropriate within the text in parentheses, or where there are many references to list without parentheses:

 ...
 There are several instances where bread is used in a figurative context (Isa 55:2; 1 Cor 10:17; 2 Cor 9:10)...